1. Home

 China’s Great Firewall is the most heinous form of Internet censorship, but you can break through with these VPNs:

 1. NordVPNBest VPN for China – The Great Firewall is a tough restriction, but NordVPN is tailor-made to beat it.
-Make use of the NordLynx protocol to restore your rights to privacy online.
+Make use of the NordLynx protocol to restore your online privacy rights.

 2. Surfshark – A highly affordable and user-friendly VPN with powerful proprietary anti-censorship methods.